 Honestly, I’d rather detail strip my 1911 than field strip this thing.
 It’s a pain in the butt to take apart and put back together.
 Worse, it’s very easy to get it wrong without realizing what you did.

 The gun doesn’t even run when you assemble it right.

 There is exactly one holster available so far, but give it time.
 Given how hard Remington is marketing this thing there will be plenty of new stuff available soon.
 And hopefully two of those things will be a replacement trigger and slide stop.

 It’s a great concept, but there are serious design flaws that shouldn’t be acceptable in a modern firearm.
-For a gun that’s being marketed to new shooters and people with a freshly-printed concealed carry license, it’s way too easy to re-assemble the gun incorrectly.
-And the painful shooting experience will keep people from putting much time into practicing with the gun.
-It has a lot of potential, and all it would take are a couple minor design changes to fix the issues.
+For a gun that’s being marketed to new shooters and people with a freshly-printed concealed carry license, it’s way too easy to re-assemble the gun incorrectly — and even when put together right it still doesn’t work.
+Add on top of that the painful shooting experience and people won’t be likely to put much time into practicing with the gun.
+It has a lot of potential, and all it would take are a couple design changes to fix the issues.